adamxjohns/MIDS_capstone/README.md

 ## Mixed Data Input Neural Network - Adam Johns and Marcial Nava

-**Project Goal:** - Predict a patient’s severity of decline in lung function based on a CT scan of their lungs and baseline clinical characteristics (FVC, age, gender, smoking status and Percent (a computed field which approximates the patient's FVC as a percent of the typical FVC for a person of similar characteristics)
+**Project Goal:** - Predict a patient’s severity of decline in lung function based on a CT scan of their lungs and baseline clinical characteristics (FVC, age, gender, smoking status and Percent (a computed field which approximates the patient's FVC as a percent of the typical FVC for a person of similar characteristics).
+Because of mixed data inputs we chose to use a mixed input neural network composed of a convolutional neural network (CNN) and mulilayer perceptron (MLP) with regression kernels.

-**Defined Goal for Model:** Predict the linear decay of FVC measurements within the 95% confidence interval of the actual least squares slope
+**Model Outcome:** Predict the linear decay of FVC measurements within the 95% confidence interval of the actual least squares slope

 <ins>Pros of this approach</ins> - Meaningful measurement that can be interpreted as likely rate of progression and can be visualized; also works well because follow-up and frequency of measurements is different for every patient
 <ins>Con of this approach</ins> - High degree of variability in measurements means that slope doesn't actually fit the measurements that well; more measurements at the start so line is skewed towards earlier measurements

 **Data Processing**
 Calculate OLS slope for each patient, 25% Train/test split

 **CNN Development Steps**